 The assassins got hold of 52 of the 100 remaining residents of Ashraf and killed them in cold blood.
 Some were killed while their hands were tied behind their backs.
 Even the wounded lying on the clinic beds were shot to death.
 Everyone was given a shot in the head.
 A big crime against humanity by all standards.

-Thirteen woman led the group of 100 who remained in Ashraf according to a quad-lateral agreement between Ashraf residents, the United States, the United Nations, and the Iraqi government to protect residents’ properties after their relocation to Camp Liberty.
+Thirteen women led the group of 100 who remained in Ashraf according to a quad-lateral agreement between Ashraf residents, the United States, the United Nations, and the Iraqi government to protect residents’ properties after their relocation to Camp Liberty.
 All of them were protected persons under the Fourth Geneva Convention and classified as “persons of concern” who enjoyed “international protection” by the United Nations High Commissioner for Refugees, and they had stayed in the camp based on assurances given by the U.N., the U.S., and the Iraqi government.

 The Iranian regime sought to deal a shattering blow to its main existential threat, the PMOI/MEK, prior to the negotiations in Geneva where it had to give up its nuclear weapons program in exchange for lifting of crippling sanctions.
 So, the cowardly attack on defenseless people in Ashraf was launched to overshadow the regime's weaknesses at a crucial juncture.

-On the anniversary of this tragic massacre, let us remember the great women who gave their lives as the price for freedom.
+On the anniversary of this tragic massacre, let us remember the great leading women who gave their lives as the price for freedom.
 Let us pledge to never forget their sacrifice.
 We will not forget or relent until we take the mullahs’ religious tyranny and their agents and mercenaries in Iraq to the courts to face justice.

 Zohreh Ghaemi, 49, was the Deputy Secretary General of the People's Mojahedin Organization of Iran.
 She was the leader of Camp Ashraf on the day of the massacre.
 She was known for her strength, self-control, and humbleness, and for her tolerance and judgment.
 She was imprisoned for five years in Iran for her political activities in the 1980s.
 In a previous assault on Camp Ashraf by Iraqi forces in 2009, she was shot in the leg.
 She was one of the women of the Resistance that was determined to end the oppression of women in Iran.
 To accomplish that goal, she empowered herself to become a leader.